 Habilitation services may only be provided on a one staff to one (1:1) beneficiary ratio.

 Family members who provide habilitation services must meet the same standards as providers who are unrelated to the beneficiary and must be employed by a provider agency.
 Service hours shall be capped at 40 hours per week/per staff, Sunday to Saturday, for services delivered by family members living in the home.
-Legally responsible individuals (such as a parent or spouse) and legal guardians may provide habilitation services for a beneficiary.
+Legally responsible individuals (such as a parent or spouse) and legal guardians may provide habilitation services for a beneficiary following the requirements outlined in the family as a paid caregiver.

 Restrictions with Other Services

-Beneficiaries receiving habilitation may use this service in conjunction with other Supports Waiver services as long as services are not provided during the same time period in a day.
+Beneficiaries receiving habilitation may use this service in conjunction with other Supports Waiver services as long as services are not provided during the same time period in a day with the exception of community life engagement development, as the beneficiary does not have to be present for this service.

-Travel training to places in the community, where the beneficiary’s life activities take place, is considered a service; however, travel training to the beneficiary’s group supported employment, day habilitation, or prevocational sites is not considered a habilitation service.

-Authorization of Services

-To receive PA when day habilitation and habilitation services are chosen in conjunction with one another, the provider must submit specific educational strategies and timelines for each service that will be used to achieve the goals and timelines as outlined on the POC.
-This documentation must be submitted to the support coordinator within five working days after receiving the completed POC.
-This process must occur regardless of whether the same provider is chosen by the beneficiary for both services or different providers are chosen for each service.

-Day habilitation ISP recreational goals, strategies and timelines should not be submitted.
-If the day habilitation ISP contains only recreational goals, the habilitation portion of the ISP is the only document that needs to be submitted to the support coordinator.

-The support coordinator will:

-Facilitate development of a POC that specifies but does not duplicate the training, supports and staff ratio, and timelines for Day Habilitation and Habilitation services;

-Cross reference the POC and the provider(s) ISP(s) to ensure that no duplication of services will occur;

-Approve prior authorization; and

-Forward the approved provider(s)’ ISP(s) to the OCDD/WSS Regional Office the same or next business day after completing the cross checks.

 Service Limits

-Habilitation shall not exceed 285 standard units of service in a plan year.
-A standard unit of service is 15 minutes (¼ hour).
+A standard unit of service is a 15 minute increment; and

+285 units are allowed per POC year.

 Provider Qualifications

+Providers of habilitation services must meet the following two requirements:

+Be licensed by the LDH as one of the following service providers:

+Center-based respite care;

+Personal care attendant;

+Occupational therapist in Louisiana;

+Physical therapist in Louisiana;

+Therapeutic recreation as a therapeutic recreational specialist; or

+Licensed ADC - provider type 14.

+AND

-Providers of Habilitation services shall meet all requirements in the Standards for Participation for Medicaid Home and Community-Based Waiver Services and one of the following two requirements:
+The provider agency must meet all requirements in the Standards for Participation for Medicaid Home and Community-Based Waiver Services, HCBS Settings Rule requirements and HCBS guidance as provided.

-Be licensed as a respite care service provider and/or a personal care attendant service provider by the LDH;

-OR

-Be a licensed occupational therapist in the State of Louisiana, or a licensed physical therapist in the State of Louisiana or certified through the National Council for Therapeutic Recreation as a therapeutic recreational specialist, and be an employee of an agency holding a personal care attendant and/or adult day care license through the LDH Health Standards Section.

 Housing Stabilization Transition Services

 Housing stabilization transition services enable beneficiaries who are transitioning into a permanent supportive housing (PSH) unit, including those transitioning from institutions to secure their own housing.
 The service is provided while the beneficiary is in an institution and preparing to exit the institution using the waiver.
 The service includes the following components: